 When Should You Take Digestive Enzymes?

-You should take digestive enzymes right before or during eating a meal.
-For smaller meals, this might not be necessary, and if you take a single dose per day, then aim to take it with your main meal.
+You should take digestive enzymes right before or while eating a meal.
+This might not be recommended for smaller meals, but if you take a single dose per day, it's better to take it with your main meal.

 Is Apple Cider Vinegar as Good as Digestive Enzymes?

 No, apple cider vinegar is not as good as digestive enzymes.
-The benefits are very different, but ACV doesn’t deliver digestive enzymes to your stomach.
+The benefits are very different; ACV doesn’t deliver digestive enzymes to your stomach.

 Is It Ok to Take Digestive Enzymes Every Day?

 Yes, it’s OK to take digestive enzymes every day, but most people only need to take them occasionally.
-If you have more serious stomach issues, then talk to your doctor before taking them long term.
+If you have more serious stomach issues, talk to your doctor before taking them long-term.

 Do Digestive Enzymes Make You Poop?

-No, digestive enzymes don’t make you poop more.
+No, digestive enzymes don’t make you poop.
 They may actually break down more of your food to be absorbed, resulting in less waste being passed through your system.

 Can Digestive Enzymes Irritate the Stomach?